xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

-Detecting these cases requires us to calculate the modulo difference between the write-pointer and read-pointer; if that difference is close to zero we're about to underflow; if it is close to Nx2 we're about to overflow.
+Detecting these cases requires us to calculate the modulo difference between the write-pointer and read-pointer; if that difference is close to zero we're about to underflow; if it is close to N we're about to overflow.
 The notion "close to" is used since the read- and write-pointer are updated independently by different threads, so the pointer may be one less than anticipated, and we may miss an update.
 Underflow is detected by